wirenboard/conventions/README.md

         "ru": CONTROL_TITLE_RU, // Russian title of the control ...
     }

+    // Enum titles for control's value.
+Could be set for type "value" and "text".
+    // In case of type "value", each key in "enum" should be a stringified number, specified in either decimal or hexadecimal format.
+    "enum": {
+        "0": {
+            "en": ENUM_TITLE,
+            "ru": ENUM_TITLE_RU,
+            ...
+        },
+        "1": {
+            "en": ENUM_TITLE,
+            "ru": ENUM_TITLE_RU,
+            ...
+        },
+        ...
+    }
 }
 ```

 `type`, `min`, `max`, `order`, `readonly` could be published as subtopics of `/devices/+/controls/+/meta` for backward compatibility with old conventions.

 ### Control Types